borismus/smus.com/content/books/books-2018.md

 together, but that's part of the process.

 Ted is amazing at retelling how it might have felt to experience writing for the first time.
-I especially writing as an analogy to nature:
+I loved this gem comparing writing to nature:

 > “Where you or I would see nothing but some disturbed grass, he can see that a
 > leopard had killed a cane rat at that spot and carried it off,” his father